 Salem is a domestic U.S. radio broadcast company which has traditionally provided talk and music programming targeted at audiences interested in religious and family issues.
 Salem operated 71 and 54 radio stations across the United States at December 31, 2000 and 1999, respectively.
 The Company also owns and operates Salem Radio Network ("SRN"), SRN News Network ("SNN"), Salem Music Network ("SMN"), Reach Satellite Network ("RSN") and Salem Radio Representatives ("SRR").
-SRN, SNN, SMN and RSN are radio networks which produce and distribute talk, news and music programming to radio stations in the U.S., including some of Salem's radio stations and networks, and for independent radio station affiliates.
+SRN, SNN, SMN and RSN are radio networks which produce and distribute talk, news and music programming to radio stations in the U.S., including some of Salem's stations.
+SRR sells commercial air time to national advertisers for Salem's radio stations and networks, and for independent radio station affiliates.